amirmc/amirmc.github.com/_wip/roles-character-identity-authenticity.md

 Garron, that’s a really interesting case.
 Personally, I think I’d prefer your style of management so I wouldn’t know what to say.
 I think it comes down to picking up on peoples preferences and trying to behave accordingly but I’ve limited experience of that.
 The only suggestion I could make would be having a go at amateur dramatics.
 That might sound a little odd but I have to say that doing drama at school was one of the best decisions I ever made.
 It essentially gave me the ability and confidence to play different roles/characters.
 Let me know if you decide to go that way, though it might not be so easy in Rwanda... :)

-30 Jan 2012
-On roles

-This difference between roles and character has a direct bearing on our life online.
-Specifically, as more and more peole join networks and those networks grow, how do we mai tain relationships? take the example of FB TIMELINE.
-When I first started posting, it was undertge premise that things wererelatively pri ate and only a certaingroups of ppl souls see them.
-As my fb crowd has grown.
-So have the types of Interactions I have and the groups of people I havethem with.
-The only way of deali g with this is if I ONLY use each type of network for limited thing in other words, artificial limiting my social groups.
-The big bloggers have to this for obvious reasons (no one follows them to heat about breakfat) but that indicates it's no really a SOCIAL tool for them.
-It's essentially work.
-I don't Wang go have to dothat.
-Bir do I wan to artificially draw lines among groups of friends.
-While that's easy irl it's rather cold and difficult and time consuming online.
-Also I'd lose the ability to discover interesting things about friends.